yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 #### Pause mode

-> This mode is to be enabled in the event of extreme market conditions or suspicious LSD minting behaviour or oracle activity.
+> This mode is to be enabled in the event of extreme market conditions or suspicious LST minting behavior or oracle activity.

 - No user may deposit assets into the contract.
 - Users may only withdraw assets in a balanced manner.